Macron set to ask Sunak for ‘annual payments’ to tackle small boats

 “Are we subsidising them for something they should be doing anyway themselves?
 I don’t mind if we get value for money on it.
 The problem is I haven’t seen any evidence of value for money,” he said.

-Ms Braverman sought to defend the planned ban small boat arrivals from claiming asylum, insisting it wouldn’t break international law – despite telling MPs there was a greater than 50 per cent change it could breach the European Convention of Human Rights.
+Ms Braverman sought to defend the planned ban on small boat arrivals from claiming asylum, insisting it wouldn’t break international law – despite telling MPs there was a greater than 50 per cent chance it could breach the European Convention on Human Rights.

-The home secretary was unable to say when new detention centres for migrants who arrive on small boats will be built, or when the first removals would happen – or the cost of the policy.
+The home secretary was unable to say when new detention centres for migrants who arrive on small boats would be built, when the first removals would happen or how much the policy would cost.

-She said there was “no precise dates” for removals.
+She said there were “no precise dates” for removals.
 On detention, she told Sky News: “We’ve got logistical challenges that we’re always overcoming.
 But very, very soon we will be expanding our detention capacity to meet the need.”

 Former Tory refugee minister Lord Harrington told The Independent that the Sunak government must create new safe and legal routes for people fleeing persecution if it wants to claim the “moral high ground”.